-By Ali Al Kuwari is President & CEO of Es’hailSat.
+By Ali Al Kuwari, President and CEO of Es’hailSat.

 The “State of the Satellite Industry Report” about a decade ago predicted global industry revenues for 2013 as $189bn.
 The same report, in its 2023 edition estimates the global industry to be worth about $386bn annually.
 For an industry that has been carefully regulated and closely tracked by governments around the world, the last decade of nearly doubling annual revenues is a stellar achievement.
 While a large part of this growth is attributable to the private sector, Low Earth Orbit (LEO) constellations and the emergence of the NewSpace industry, there has been an acceptance of traditional satellite communication services as the medium of choice when it comes to connecting the unconnected.
 This could be direct to the consumer via satellite broadband, extending the reach of 3G, 4G and 5G networks via cellular backhaul or the connectivity onboard aircraft and maritime vessels.